morceaudebois/bonjourr.fr/src/pages/docs/profiles.md

 ---
 title: Custom profiles
-subtitle: Here are some pre-made themes you can import at the bottom of the settings of Bonjourr.
+subtitle:
 slug: profiles
 orderData: 4
 layout: '../../layouts/Docs.astro'
 featured: /backgrounds/joe-eitzen-ByDY5eqhP.webp
 ---

+Here are some pre-made themes you can import at the bottom of the settings of Bonjourr.
+Want your own custom profile here?
+[Contact us!](/#further)

-### Cyberpunk 2077
+## Cyberpunk 2077

 ![Cyberpunk 2077 Bonjourr theme](/documentation/profiles/cyberpunk.webp)